mattermost/docs/source/install/trouble_mysql.rst

 the ``/opt/mattermost/bin`` directory and entering the command ``sudo -u mattermost ./platform``.

-The Database User
+The database user
 -----------------

-During the installation you should create a MySQL database user from the *mysql* prompt by issuing the command
+During the installation you should create a MySQL database user from the ``mysql`` prompt by issuing the command

 :samp: `create user 'mmuser'@'%' identified by '{mmuser-password}';`.